prooph/event-store/README.md

  */

 /**
- * This Quick Start uses the ProophEventStore together with ProophEventSourcing.
+ * This Quick Start uses ProophEventStore together with ProophEventSourcing.
- * ProophEventSourcing is an event-sourcing library which seamlessly
- * integrates with ProophEventStore.
  *
- * With the help of an EventStoreFeature shipped with ProophEventSourcing
- * you can connect EventSourcedAggregateRoots with the EventStore
- * @see configuration of the EventStore near the line 176 of this file.
- *
- * Why is ProophEventSourcing not included in the library?
- *
- * Well, the answer is quite easy.
-Normally you do not want to couple
- * your domain model with the infrastructure (which is definitely the
- * right place for an EventStore) so the ProophEventStore does not force you
- * to use specific event-sourcing interfaces or DomainEvent implementations.
- *
- * It is up to you if you use a library like ProophEventSourcing,
+ * But it is no hard dependency.
+It is up to you if you use a library like ProophEventSourcing,
  * Buttercup.Protects or provide your own implementation for your domain model.
- * The only thing you need to do is, tell the EventStore which type of
- * repository it should use.
-The EventStore defines it's own RepositoryInterface
- * (Prooph\EventStore\Repository\RepositoryInterface)
- * that you need to implement if you do not use ProophEventSourcing
- * which ships with a ready to use repository implementation.
- *
  *
  * Assume, we have the following requirements in the composer.json *